 The castle site is located in a same-named region.
 The place has been under contention and wars over centuries.
-It was stopped from being demolished and became a National Monument in the 80’s.
-Today the place is open to the visitors and hosts exhibitions on its gardens.
-It is also possible to visit its interior by guided tours who will tell the story of the place.
+It was stopped from being demolished and became a National Monument in the 1980’s.
+Today the place is open to visitors and it hosts exhibitions on its gardens.
+It’s also possible to visit its interior by guided tours that will tell the stories of the place.

 For more information visit: http://rathfarnhamcastle.ie/

 The building is from the 15th century, built on the edge of the Lake Lough Leane at the National Park of Killarney in the county of Kerry.
 It was the ancestral house of the clan O’Donoghuee and today is managed by the Office of Public Work.
 The place is open for guided tours.

 For more information visit: http://www.heritageireland.ie/en/south-west/rosscastle/